 As a collegiate player at the University of South Florida, the former Jolene Patton helped the Bulls win two Conference USA Regular-Season Co-Championships (2000 and 2002) and make two NCAA Tournament appearances those seasons.
 The 2002 team advanced to the second round of the tournament, sweeping Florida State in the first round before losing to host Florida 3-1.

 Shepardson graduated from the University of South Florida in 2002 with a degree in psychology.
 She is a National Academy of Sports Medicine certified Personal Trainer.

-She and her husband, Aaron, have two daughters Mirabelle (6) and Marielle (3), and a son McCoy (4) and are expecting another son in August.
+She and her husband, Aaron, have two daughters Mirabelle (6) and Marielle (3), and two sons McCoy (4) and Major, born on July 6.

 Shepardson's Coaching Record